ydataai/ydata-profiling/docsrc/source/pages/use_cases/big_data.rst

 Concurrency
 -----------

-``pandas-profiling`` is a project under active development.
+``ydata-profiling`` is a project under active development.
 One of the highly desired features is the addition of a scalable backend such as `Modin <https://github.com/modin-project/modin>`_, `Spark <https://spark.apache.org/>`_ or `Dask <https://dask.org/>`_.

-Keep an eye on the `GitHub <https://github.com/ydataai/pandas-profiling/issues>`_ page to follow the updates on the implementation of a concurrent and highly scalable backend.
-Specifically, development of a Spark backend is `currently underway <https://github.com/ydataai/pandas-profiling/projects/3>`_.
+Keep an eye on the `GitHub <https://github.com/ydataai/ydata-profiling/issues>`_ page to follow the updates on the implementation of a concurrent and highly scalable backend.
+Specifically, development of a Spark backend is `currently underway <https://github.com/ydataai/ydata-profiling/projects/3>`_.